Study on Quality-of-Life after FFS Surgery

 The study “Prospective Quality-of-Life Outcomes after Facial Feminization Surgery: An International Multicenter Study,” has been published in the medical journal, Plastic and Reconstructive Surgery (PRS).
 The American Society of Plastic Surgeons (ASPS) has also announced that the article has been voted “Best Paper” of their June 2020 edition, currently free to download.

-Previous studies have reported incidental data on improved quality of life and mental health in transgender women after facial feminization surgery (FFS).
-Yet limited scientific evidence on these and other benefits of facial gender confirmation surgery remained to be proven, the reason behind this study.
+Previous studies have reported incidental data on improved quality of life and mental health in transgender women after facial feminization surgery.
+Yet limited scientific evidence on these and other benefits of FFS surgery remained to be proven, the reason behind this study.

 New study on quality of life after FFS surgery